Pitasi/univrs/articles/univrs.md

 Clicking the button doesn't do anything, yet.

-We'll be using a JavaScript library that recently gained a lot of popularity, as it allows to not write any JavaScript: [htmx](https://htmx.org/).
+We'll be using a JavaScript library that recently gained a lot of popularity:
+[htmx](https://htmx.org/).
+With htmx, we'll make our component interactive by writing the correct amount of JavaScript: zero.

-The idea is that when the user clicks on the button, it will fire a `POST /components/counter/increment` request to our server, that will update the counter and reply with the updated HTML of that component.
+The idea is that when the user clicks on the button, it will fire a `POST /components/counter/increment` request to our server, that will update the counter in its global state and reply with the updated HTML of that component.

+Let's register a new `counter_increment()` route handler in our Axum's router.
+For the response, we can reuse the function `counter()` we defined earlier.

 ```rust
 // register new routes specific to this component to the axum router